bentsen/Test/sp2/README.md

 ## 3.2 MOCKING FRAMEWORKS
 ### Investigate mocking frameworks for your preferred language.
 Choose at least two frameworks, and answer the questions.
 (One could be Mockito, which we saw in class.)

+I have chossen Sinon and jest wich are commonly used frameworks used for mocking in Typescript

+#### Similarities

+1. Mocking Capabilities:
+   - Both Sinon and Jest provide robust mocking capabillities, allowing you to create spies, stubs, and mocks for functions and objects.
+   - They both enable you to intercept function calls and track their behavior during tests.
+2. Asynchronous Testing:
+   - Sinon and Jest offer support for testing asynchronous code and mocking timers, making it possible to test code that invlolves promises, callbacks and timeouts.

+#### Differences

+1. Integration:
+   - Sinon is often used in conjunction with other test runners like mocha or jasmine.
+Its a dedicated mocking library rather than a complete testing framwork.
+   - Jest is a comprehensive testing framwork that includes mocking capabillites out of the box.
+It provides a more integrated testing experience.
+2. Syntax:
+   - Sinon typically uses a more verbose syntax for creating spies and stubs.
+You need to explicitly specify which functions or methods you want to mock.
+   - Jest offer a simpler and more concise mocking API.
+It automatically mocks modules and provides a shorter syntax for creating spies and mocks.
+3. Assertions:
+   - Jest includes its assertion library, making it convenient for writing and running tests.
+It provides built-in matchers and features like snapshot testing.
+   - Sinson focuses primarily on mocking and spying and dosent include a built-in assertion library.

+#### Preference

+Jest is my preference since it better when starting a new TS project and want a more integrated teesting solution.
+It has a quick setup and a very simplified test writing and execution.